dmbarbour/wikilon/docs/AwelonLang.md

 For performance and maintenance reasons, this environment is mostly *ephemeral*.
 That is, we can logically or physically 'reset' the system to use a fresh, new `forall v.
 Env v` environment.
 This improves performance insofar as it allows us to work with variables containing linear, lazy, or parallel values.
 This simplifies maintenance by providing a convenient worst-case recovery from "bad states" produced by buggy bots.
 A subset of variables may be backed by durable storage, rather like a memory-mapped file.
 Reflective writes to the dictionary, certain volumes of the filesystem, etc. could survive resets.
 To preserve performance, synchronizing to disk should be modeled as an explicit request rather than implicit upon commit.

 Security is a relevant concern.
 Fortunately, the `forall v` constraint provides strong [capability security](https://en.wikipedia.org/wiki/Capability-based_security) for bot definitions: a bot is limited to the provided environment.
 Consequently, it is trivial to wrap a distrusted definition and control its access to the environment, to model a sandbox or chroot jail.
 In concrete terms, I propose to represent references as `[ref-debugname1123-hmac]`.
 The serialized representation is necessary in contexts such as debugging, reflection, stowage, memoization, and distributed computing.
 The HMAC will be based on *ephemeral* entropy, cryptographically unique per system reset.
 Further, a linter could warn when `ref-*` words are observed in the normal dictionary.

+### Time Dependent Behavior

+Assume we have a current time environment variable that contains a timestamp.
+Logically, we have a system clock that is blindly writing this variable.
+In concrete terms, it might be lazily computed when read.
+Either conflict analysis must be precise for blind writes, or we must simplify analysis by sharing the timestamp for concurrent transactions.

+Interaction between a system clock and transaction-based process control can be awkward.
+To avoid a busy wait loop, we must not read time as part of a 'stable' transaction.
+A read-fork transaction must not read system time.
+A read-abort behavior should abort *before* reading current time to avoid immediate retry.
+Developers must work with time like any other variable having a high rate of change.

+Waiting on time is a common requirement.
+Although we have transactional process control, that doesn't work for external network resources or human interactions.
+To wait for time, my idea is to write a future value to the current time variable.
+This would cause the transaction to wait until at least the specified time before committing.
+Thus, we can represent timeouts or network polling.

 ### User Interfaces